-Colin Donegan is a junior at Marco Island Academy and the News Editor for The Wave.
+Colin Donegan is a senior at Marco Island Academy and the News Editor for The Wave.
 A Pennsylvania native, he is a member of the Spanish Honor Society...

 The Evolution of Liberty